OpenRA/OpenRA/INSTALL.md

 Use `make dependencies` to map the native libraries to your system.

-To compile OpenRA, run `make all` from the command line.
+To compile OpenRA, run `make` from the command line.

 Run with `mono --debug OpenRA.Game.exe`.